timurlenk07/sim2real_lane_segment/README.md

 All the code related to neural networks are implemented in PyTorch and, recently, in PyTorch Lightning.
 Versions are always updated, so I plan to use the newest version possible.
-If this repo is finalised, or I wish to make a tag of it then I will add specific version informations.
+If this repo is finalised, or I wish to make a tag of it then I will add specific version information.

 ## Prerequisites
 All data generation code was run on Ubuntu 20 and Python3.8, while all training code was run on Ubuntu 16 and Python3.7 on a DGX Station.